oneapi-src/oneTBB/rfcs/README.md

 increase the transparency on why and how decisions are made, and improve the alignment between different teams involved in oneTBB development.

-This directory documents design documents (RFCs) that have been approved for implementation in oneTBB.
+This directory contains design documents (RFCs) approved for implementation in oneTBB.

 There are several possible states for an RFC: